Replace Dead Turf Without Waiting for Seed

 Sod Installation in Baton Rouge for lawns with bare patches, failed grass, or new construction dirt lots

-Lions Landscaping removes failing turf, prepares the ground with proper grading and soil work, and installs sod varieties suited to Baton Rouge heat, humidity, and soil conditions.
+Lions Landscaping removes failing turf, prepares the ground with proper grading and soil work, and installs sod varieties suited to Baton Rouge heat, humidity, and soil conditions, and also provides commercial sod installation services for offices, retail properties, and large developments that require durable, uniform turf.
 The crew strips out old grass and weeds, levels the area to promote drainage, tills and amends soil as needed, and lays fresh sod in tight rows that root quickly and fill in without gaps.
-This service is for homeowners in Baton Rouge and surrounding communities dealing with dead lawns, erosion-prone slopes, or bare yards left behind after new home construction.
+This service is for homeowners and commercial property managers in Baton Rouge and surrounding communities dealing with dead lawns, erosion-prone slopes, or bare yards left behind after new construction or heavy use.

-If your lawn has died back, eroded, or never established after construction, contact Lions Landscaping to evaluate soil conditions and schedule sod installation that gives you usable turf within weeks.
+If your lawn has died back, eroded, or never established after construction, contact Lions Landscaping to evaluate soil conditions and schedule sod installation that gives you usable turf within weeks, whether for a residential yard or a commercial property.

 What Homeowners Ask About Sod Installation